Ericawanja/Javascript-Data-structure-and-Algorithms/4. Javascript Objects/README.md

 It is a reference data type.
 That is, object variables are assigned reference pointer that points the location storage in memory.
 Loosely speaking, if you modify the assigned variable(pointer) then the original value in the memory will be modified too.

-Unlike arrays, objects are unodered hence you cannot use indexes to access items.
+Unlike arrays, objects are unordered hence you cannot use indexes to access items.
 Don't worry we will discuss later how to access items.

 Example of an object;